Text-Conditioned Resampler For Long Form Video Understanding: Introduction

-Most of these models are focused on images, and even those that can process (or are trained on) videos, can ingest only a small number of frames -- typically anywhere between 4 to 32.
-Allowing a large number of video frames to interact with text is demonstrably beneficial~\cite{sevilla2021only, mangalam2023egoschema}.
-Models learn to, implicitly or through direct supervision, sample features most relevant to their task.
-Thus, a relatively simple way of increasing the model performance is to increase the number of frames the model sees.

-In this work, we present a {\em Text-Conditioned Resampler} (TCR), an architecture and pre-training method that tackles all of the mentioned challenges mentioned above: it is a reasonably lightweight, low-dimensional adapter which acts as an information bottleneck between visual and language models.
-As shown in Figure~\ref{fig:splash}, it is able to process up to 100 frames at a time, selecting the most relevant frame features to pass to the LLM based on the ``conditioning'' text.
-We show that this model is effective across many tasks and evaluation regimes.
-We use the fact that the model is trained on such a large number of frames to highlight the tasks where performance scales proportionally to the number of input frames.
-Our model achieves excellent results on the moment-queries EGO4D challenge, and sets the state-of-the-art (SOTA) on long-video question answering on the validation sets of EgoSchema dataset~\cite{mangalam2023egoschema} and EGO4D long-term forecasting challenges, as well as on the temporally-sensitive NextQA dataset~\cite{xiao2021next}.
+In this paper we present a {\em Text-Conditioned Resampler} (TCR), an architecture and pre-training method that tackles all of the challenges mentioned above: it is a reasonably lightweight, low-dimensional adapter which acts as an information bottleneck between visual and language models.
+As shown in Figure~\ref{fig:splash} (left), it is able to process over a 100 (and up to 180) frames at a time, selecting the most relevant frame features to pass to the LLM based on the ``conditioning'' text.
+TCR allows us to focus on analysing videos with longer temporal span, and identify gains that could be made on longer videos.
+Right side of Figure~\ref{fig:splash} illustrates an application of our model.
+This new method allows us to analyse aspects of video datasets we've never been able to before.
+Specifically, we were able to look at how many frames it takes for a VLM to solve a task, and to determine if increasing the temporal span of perceived video actually brings benefits in terms of performance.
+We found that increasing temporal span does improve results on the moment-queries EGO4D challenge, and allows us to set the state-of-the-art (SOTA) on long-video question answering on the validation sets of EgoSchema dataset~\cite{mangalam2023egoschema} and EGO4D long-term forecasting challenges, as well as on the temporally-sensitive NextQA dataset~\cite{xiao2021next}.